-9 Think of the DARPA's investment on ARPANET (that gave rise to internet), the ARPA-E's investments in renewable energy, and the National Institute of Health's investment in the biotechnology sector (e.g. Block and Keller 2009; Mazzucato 2013).
+10 Think of the DARPA's investment on ARPANET (that gave rise to internet), the ARPA-E's investments in renewable energy, and the National Institute of Health's investment in the biotechnology sector (e.g. Block and Keller 2009; Mazzucato 2013).
 Notice that G{mois} is sometimes termed as 'strategic investment'.
 However, it is a peculiar type of investment, as it does not entail a direct expansion of productive capacity for the market.

-10 Domestic net export can be also affected by the technological progress driven by innovation.
+11 Domestic net export can be also affected by the technological progress driven by innovation.
 The latter enriches the productive matrix of the economy and increases its technical specialisation.
 This, in turn, enhances competitiveness of domestic products and export, while reducing import penetration (e.g. Cesaratto et al. 2003; Simonazzi et al. 2013).
-However, we neglect this complication hereafter.
+However, this neglect this complication hereafter.

-supermultiplier, call it $1/\eta$.
+supermultiplier coefficient (denominator), call it η .
 Clearly, η must be positive to assure an economically significant solution.